Morpheus (hotel): Design

 To the right of the atrium is a "domed" Morpheus lounge, and connected to the lobby are luxury boutiques stocking various lines instead of a single designer label.

 Interiors of the hotel rooms were designed by Peter Remedios, also known for designing interiors at the Mandarin Oriental in Hong Kong and the Four Seasons Hotel New York.
 According to Remedios, the interior design "aligns with the verticals but is sympathetic to the 30- to 60-degree orientation of the exoskeleton."

 The hotel's 772 rooms are a mix of standard guest rooms and suites.
 There are also nine invitation-only "sky villas," which according to Forbes Travel Guide, all "include 24-hour butler service and a dedicated spa treatment room.
 Among the nine, six have their own beauty salons and three come with private pools."
 The two-floor duplex villas cost around $11,000 per night.
 Writes the South China Morning Post, the three pool villas "take up almost an entire level of the hotel, each coming with an indoor plunge pool and entertainment room, and a private study and library, as well as a personal gym and spa."

 The hotel has event facilities and casino tables, an art gallery, a gym, and the Morpheus Spa, which is reached after passing through a snow garden with simulated snow.
 The rooftop pool on level 40 has both indoor and outdoor connected sections.
-Apair of cocktail bars can be reached via the lifts in the lobby, and the hotel also has three restaurants and a pastry lounge.
+A pair of cocktail bars can be reached via the lifts in the lobby, and the hotel also has three restaurants and a pastry lounge.
 Zaha Hadid Architects was involved in the interior design of the restaurants on the 21st floor, as well as the Club Lounge on the 30th floor.

 A French patisserie, the Morpheus Lounge, is located in the hotel lobby, with the lounge's food also available on the room service menus.
 The 3rd floor contains two French restaurants, one by French chef Alain Ducasse.
 Alain Ducasse at Morpheus serves contemporary French cuisine.

 The hotel's Chinese restaurant Yi is on the skybridge of the 21st floor.
 Zaha Hadid Architects designed Yi with curved walls of "dragon scales" around the twelve tables, which all face the windows "to allow guests to take in the surrounding mountain and garden views" and are spaced for privacy.

 Served omakase-style, the contemporary Chinese cuisine at Yi incorporates dishes from "Cantonese cuisine to Chaozhou, Sichuan to Hunan."